top of page

 Why This Treaty Matters

-Plastic pollution has reached catastrophic levels, with over 400 million tons produced annually—much of it clogging oceans, harming wildlife, and leaching toxins into food chains.
+Plastic pollution has reached catastrophic levels, with over 400 million tonnes produced annually—much of it clogging oceans, harming wildlife, and leaching toxins into food chains.
 Microplastics now infiltrate rainwater, soil, and even human blood.
-The treaty seeks to transform humanity’s relationship with plastic by:
+The treaty seeks to transform humanity's relationship with plastic by:

 • Curbing Production: Targeting single-use plastics and non-recyclable materials.